THIS IS NOT A DATE—everybody’s welcome. This is an antidote to all the gooey cuteness of Valentine’s Day.

 As another lockdown is about to begin here in England I’ve been thinking about ways I can help at a difficult time for so many.
 I’m creating new Learn in lockdown workshops on Sundays starting this coming weekend (scroll down to see the dates and topics).
 These are interactive and fun creative sessions, which are suitable for all levels and you can join in from anywhere in the world.

-Many of us feel lonely and isolated during lockdowns.
-In light of this, my live Zoom workshops are packed with interactivity and you’re encouraged to keep your cameras on where possible so we all feel like we’re in the same room together.
+I know from the conversations I have with so many of you that there’s a shared feeling of loneliness and isolation during lockdowns.
+In response to this, my live Zoom workshops are packed with interactivity and you’re encouraged to keep your cameras on where possible so we all feel like we’re in the same room together.

 There’s an option for a small group to join me for a chat after the event.
 I’ve been finding that this is a wonderful opportunity to talk about the event with people from around the world and to hear how so many of our experiences are shared.